Magdalena Gómez: Career

 In 1989, Gómez moved to Massachusetts, living in Hadley and Northampton before settling in Springfield with her partner, Jim Lescault.
-Gómez was also a teaching artist and mentor for the Women of Color Leadership Network at the University of Massachusetts, Amherst from 1995-2005.
+Gómez was also a teaching artist and mentor for the Women of Color Leadership Network at the University of Massachusetts, Amherst from 1995 to 2005.
 While at the University of Massachusetts, she developed the Writing from the Belly series, which would inspire a group of students to produce a show titled Body Politics, which would go on to become a yearly performance, inviting women of color from across the Five College community to participate.
 She is a former columnist for La Prensa de Western Massachusetts, the first bilingual regional newspaper in the area founded by Natalia Eugenia Muñoz, the granddaughter of Luis Muñoz Marín.
 Since 1999, she has been a teaching artist with SmART Schools Network.
 In 2007, Gómez co-founded Teatro V¡da, where she remains the artistic director.
 Within Teatro V¡da, she founded the Ferocious Women's Group, a multi-generational group dedicated to promoting the voices of girls and women through writing and performing arts, which meets regularly to provide mentorship and produce theater.

 Gómez is also known for her work as a jazz poet.
 She traveled and performed with her performance partner, jazz saxophonist Fred Ho for over ten years.

 From 2019 to 2022, Gómez served as the Poet Laureate of Springfield, Massachusetts, receiving a fellowship from the Academy of American Poets in 2021.
 As Poet Laureate, she collaborated with the Springfield Public Library and created the podcast, Jazz Ready: 15 Minutes (more or less) of Unexpected Pleasure.
 She also commentates for the New England Public Radio and writes a monthly column, Latino Groove, for the Springfield area newspaper, Point of View.